matoval/NyteBubo/SETUP.md

 ## Next Steps

 - Read the [README.md](README.md) for detailed information
-- Monitor the agent's behavior and adjust prompts in `internal/core/claude.go`
+- Monitor the agent's behavior and adjust prompts in `internal/core/openrouter.go`
 - Customize workflows in `internal/workflows/issue_to_pr.go`
 - Adjust poll interval in `config.yaml` based on your needs
+- Adjust AI model in `config.yaml` (default: `openrouter/auto`)
 - Add more repositories to monitor as needed

 ## Getting Help